Contact force

 Contact force types - normal force

 When a wooden chest is placed on a floor, it experiences a perpendicular force exerted by the floor, which prevents it from falling through.
-This force, acting perpendicular to the chest’s surface, is called the normal force.
+This force, known as the normal force, acts perpendicular to the surface of the chest, supporting its weight and preventing it from sinking into the floor.

 Drag